Heavy Trash Collection

-For the period of January 3, 2017 to December 28, 2017, please view the Map & Schedule (PDF) to find out your heavy trash area & dates.
+For the period of January 1, 2020 to December 31, 2020, please view the Map & Schedule to find out your heavy trash area & dates.
 Heavy Trash schedules are printed each year in the Annual La Porte Calendar and mailed to residents.

 The following list are companies that can provide debris removal services from private property:

 Municipal and Commercial Sales